Aon Terms of Business

 This Agreement commences from the day you engage us and continues until either party provides 60 days’ written notice of termination (expiring after any initial term we agree with you).
-Unless otherwise agreed in writing, all outstanding claims will be passed on to you for future handling from the date of termination.
+Unless otherwise agreed in writing, all outstanding work will be passed on to you for future handling from the date of termination.

 We will perform our Services:

-• With reasonable care and skill and with integrity; and
+• With reasonable care and skill and with integrity;

 • Based upon the demands and needs that you have expressly advised to us.

-We will also provide you with policy documents as soon as practicable after we receive these from your insurer(s);
+We will also provide you with policy documents as soon as practicable after we receive these from your insurer(s).

 Our role is limited to the provision of insurance and risk management related advice as specified in the Services.
 Under no circumstances do we or will we act as an insurer.
 Nor do we provide safety inspections, valuations or advise on every potential hazard or threat to your business (unless specifically retained by you to do so).